 Every 40 seconds someone takes their life, almost 800,000 people a year around the world.
 For each suicide approximately 135 people suffer intense grief or are otherwise affected resulting in 108 million people, annually, are profoundly impacted by suicidal behaviours.
 For every suicide, 25 people make a suicide attempt and many more have serious thoughts of suicide.

-The COVID-19 pandemic has impacted all aspects of people’s lives, relationships, health and well-being – the world over – and will continue to do so for the foreseeable future.
-With the increased lockdown restrictions globally, it is vital that mental health and suicide prevention remain priorities.
+Suicide is sadly a global concern exacerbated by the challenges we all face with COVID-19.
+The global pandemic has impacted all aspects of people’s lives, relationships, health and well-being – the world over – and will continue to do so for the foreseeable future.
+With the restrictions globally, it is vital that mental health and suicide prevention remain priorities.
 It has never been more important to look after ourselves and each other.

-From the 10 September- 10 October 2021, we are asking you to cycle any distance on any road, track or gym and help us work together to prevent suicide.
+From 10 September – 10 October 2021, we are asking you to cycle any distance on any road, track or gym and help us work together to prevent suicide.
 We want anyone from around the world to be able to take part and so, the event is completely free to participate and fundraising is optional.

 Registration opens 1st June 2021 for teams and individuals.